INTRODUCTION

 So separate receiving from steering.

 When the Chariot takes over too early, the reading becomes willpower in costume.
-When the High Priestess is honored first, the reading can surprise you.
+When the High Priestess is honored first, the reading can still surprise you.

 Self-reading becomes unethical when it erodes agency.
 Tarot isn’t meant to decide everything.
 If you consult it constantly—especially about small daily choices—you train yourself to distrust your own judgment.